 - 1 teaspoon Sea salt

-- In a bowl, whisk the eggs, milk, half and half, vanilla extract, and salt until well combined.
+- In a bowl, whisk the eggs, milk, vanilla extract, and salt until well combined.

 - Pour the egg mixture on top of the bread, and place it in the refrigerator to soak overnight.